Why Investigate FOD Damage?

 The Elements of FOD Investigation

-What procedures should be followed if an event has occurred and an investigation is required?
+What procedures should be followed if an event has occurred and a damage investigation is required?
 Organizational procedures vary.
 However, procedures should intrude minimally on the organization’s mission.
 It is important to return the aircraft to its operational status as quickly as possible.

 The Steps of FOD Investigation